 Does genital cosmetic surgery damage the hymen?

-What Is the Hymen?
+What is the Hymen?

 Anatomical Location of the Hymen

-What Is Genital Aesthetics?
+What is Genital Aesthetics?

-What Are Genital Aesthetic Procedures?
+What Are the Genital Aesthetic Procedures?

-The main genital aesthetic procedures include:
+The main procedures performed under genital aesthetics include:

-- Labiaplasty (inner labia surgery)
+- Labiaplasty (inner labia aesthetic)

-- Outer labia aesthetics
+- Outer labia aesthetic

 - Vaginal tightening